sta426hs2015/material/week3_28sep2015/brainstorm_answers.md

 **DNA Sequencing -> Comparative metagenomics -> nonparametric t test (permutation method as described in Storey and Tibshirani)**

 ### Marisa Silva: PD-Seq [(source)](http://www.pnas.org/content/110/24/E2153)
-Reference: Daniel Arango et al., “Molecular Basis for the Action of a Dietary Flavonoid Revealed by the Comprehensive Identification of Apigenin Human Targets,” Proceedings of the National Academy of Sciences 110, no. 24 (June 11, 2013): E2153–E2162, doi:10.1073/pnas.1303726110.
+Reference: Daniel Arango et al., â€œMolecular Basis for the Action of a Dietary Flavonoid Revealed by the Comprehensive Identification of Apigenin Human Targets,â€ Proceedings of the National Academy of Sciences 110, no. 24 (June 11, 2013): E2153â€“E2162, doi:10.1073/pnas.1303726110.

 PD-Seq is a method that allow to understand protein-protein interaction.
 Phage display has been used to study protein-DNA, protein-protein and protein-peptide interactions.
 This technic combined with deep sequencing allows the analysis of high complex different interactions.